skip to Main Content

 Length.
 The text of the abstract should contain between 400 and 500 words (one page maximum).
 Bibliography and tables or figures may be submitted on a second page.

 Structure.
 It is important that the abstracts clearly state research questions, approach, method, data, and (expected) results.
-In the abstract, you should indicate whether you want your proposal to be included in one of the Olinco 2021 workshops (thematic sessions).

 Acceptable file format.
 The abstract should be submitted as a PDF file.
 Please make sure that all fonts are embedded in the file.
 If your abstract is accepted, you will be asked to supply a revised version for inclusion in a book of abstracts (for the templates, see below).

+Multiple authorship.
 Please note that participants are allowed to present only one single-authored paper.
 In addition, they may also have joint papers (but not as the first author).

 II.
 REVISED abstracts (following notification of acceptance)